openebs/website/docs/main/faqs/faqs.md

 ### How can I ensure that replicas aren't scheduled onto the same node?
 How about onto nodes in the same rack/availability zone?

-The replica placement logic of replicated engine's control plane doesn't permit replicas of the same volume to be placed onto the same node, even if it were to be within different Disk Pools.
+The replica placement logic of Replicated Storage's control plane doesn't permit replicas of the same volume to be placed onto the same node, even if it were to be within different Disk Pools.
 For example, if a volume with replication factor 3 is to be provisioned, then there must be three healthy Disk Pools available, each with sufficient free capacity and each located on its own replicated node.
 Further enhancements to topology awareness are under consideration by the maintainers.

 [Go to top](#top)